 - 1/8 teaspoon finely ground black pepper

 2 Sift the dry ingredients (flour, baking soda, salt, cinnamon, ground ginger, finely ground black pepper) in a bowl and add to the mixture, 1/3 at a time.
 Mix only until the dry ingredients become incorporated.

 3 Line a 9" x 5" loaf pan with plastic wrap, so that some hangs over the outsides.
 Press the dough into the bottom of the pan.
 Pack it tightly, and try to make the top as level as possible.
 Cover the dough with the plastic overhangs.
 Freeze until very firm, preferably overnight.

 4 Unwrap and remove dough from the pan.
 Slice brick into thin slices, no more than 1/8".
-Place on a parchment or Silpat-lined sheetpan (space at least an inch apart) and bake at 350 degrees until the edges turn dark brown, 7-12 minutes, depending on how thinly you have sliced the dough.
+Working in batches, place on a parchment or a Silpat-lined sheet pan (space at least an inch apart) and bake at 350 degrees until the edges turn dark brown, 7-12 minutes, depending on how thinly you have sliced the dough.
 Check the oven for doneness at 7 minutes.